18. Shaping the Future Classroom with Mike McGuckin

 Mike McGuckin: So, I decided to do it after seeing a post in the AP Computer Science Principles group on Facebook.
 I thought, well, I'm passionate about artificial intelligence.
 At the time, in the spring of ‘24, I had just finished my second master's degree in sport management and a graduate certificate in project management.
 I started using artificial intelligence when I was in that second master's program, only as a guideline and to get an idea.
 For all the journal articles I had to read, it was just easy for me to download and upload them to ChatGPT to get a summary so I knew what I was talking about, while also trying to raise a child and do lots of other things.
 Once I got accepted into that program, I realized I was one of 25 teachers in the nation.
 So just to be involved in that was substantial in itself, but I was the only one from North Carolina to be involved.
 That really skyrocketed me to lots of different roles inside of AIEDU and even inside the state of North Carolina.
 I have lots of different teachers messaging me over email and sending me messages on different platforms asking me about artificial intelligence.
 I’ve really had a passion for it as I've seen it grow in the past couple of years as we have used it more and more.
 Now it's part of our daily life.
 It's fun teaching it, and it's interesting looking at that pivotal moment of me being in that Trailblazer fellowship, being the only one from the state of North Carolina, and representing not just the state, but being one of 25 teachers in the nation to be part of that fellowship.
 It's a huge honor.

 Lydia Kumar: That's really amazing.
 And it's interesting because North Carolina has really been at the forefront of AI in education.
 We were the fourth state that had our AI guidelines published.
 And it's cool to meet somebody like you, who's a teacher who's been able to move some of that implementation forward and be a part of a national cohort that's thinking about what AI looks like in classrooms.
-I'm curious about what it looks like in your class now that you're using AI and teaching with AI.
-If I came into your classroom, what would I learn, or how would you be integrating the technology?

 Mike McGuckin: So, AI, as we know, changes every minute of every day, so it's just constantly keeping up with the change.
 We offer an artificial intelligence intro course that the state has kind of created.
 We teach out of that course, which was originally developed by the North Carolina School of Science and Mathematics and has been slowly updated.
 I've been helping update that course to a point.
 We start out with the ethics portion of AI.
 I teach my students that self-driving cars, for example, have to make a decision whether to harm people in the car or harm the people on the road.
 These are hard ethical questions I have them answer, and I tell them this is what a programmer has to think about.
 We go into a little bit of algorithms and bias and data, and then right now we're doing Scratch programming, just to get a little programming involved.
 But we go into sensors, and my favorite unit is chatbot creativity.
 I use a tool on Magic School to allow my students to create their own chatbots to demonstrate that ability.
 I will also show them on an unrestricted side of it for ChatGPT; I've created my own chatbots for almost everyday resources.
 I have a chatbot that helps me get my AP classes to be a little more adept and really pushing forward to get higher scores on their AP exams.
 At the end, for their final project, they have to create their own AI resource.
 They don't have to do any of the programming; they're just designing it.
 It's a big paper where they have to research and find different resources.
 So, I had one student look at healthcare and design on paper an AI tool that would be unbiased in helping diagnose medical diagnoses.
 Those are just some of the things that we do in the class that kind of help elevate it.
-And that project I know is being used across a couple of different school districts in North Carolina, but it's also a learning curve because there's people that have never taught this class before and they're just like, "What do I do?
-How do I teach this?
-What are we doing?"
-And I have to sit down and think about what those problems are.
-And there are some things that I'm not 100% sure on, but I try to do the research and prepare for my students.

-Mike McGuckin: And remaining unbiased.
+Mike McGuckin: Yeah, and remaining unbiased.
 That's one of the hardest things.
-So we watch videos where a computer may be biased toward a specific group of people, and I tell them, "You have to think about everyone when you do this."
+We watch videos where a computer may be biased toward a specific group of people, and I tell them, "You have to think about everyone when you do this."
 It's a hard thing to teach them, and it's hard to visualize how some computers may not be able to recognize some issues.
 There are political, societal, and economic issues that a computer does not understand yet, but you have to be able to not be biased towards one or the other.
 You have to be in the middle, and that's usually hard when you have to develop something.

 Lydia Kumar: What do you think is the most important thing for students in your class to understand about artificial intelligence?